Skip to main content

 On the Audit log page, you can then click the "Filter" button and view all of the possible ways you can filter your audit logs to view logs for a certain time, by user, or even by transaction.

-You should be able to view all of the Quickbooks audits from this page.
+You should be able to view all of the QuickBooks audits from this page.

 Did this answer your question?